nextauthjs/.github/CONTRIBUTING.md

 # Contributing guide

 Contributions and feedback on your experience of using this software are welcome.
 This includes bug reports, feature requests, ideas, pull requests, and examples of how you have used this software.

 Please see the [Code of Conduct](CODE_OF_CONDUCT.md) and follow any templates configured in GitHub when reporting bugs, requesting enhancements, or contributing code.

+If you found a security vulnerability, please do not open an issue nor raise a Pull Request for it.
+Kindly follow our [Security Disclosure Guide](https://authjs.dev/security#reporting-a-vulnerability).

 Please raise any significant new functionality or breaking change an issue for discussion before raising a Pull Request for it.